G1ANT-Robot/G1ANT.Docs/G1ANT.Addons/G1ANT.Addon.Core/Commands/TextFindCommand.md

 ## Example 4

 Here’s an example of mixing multiple searches with regex search.
-The first search returns all characters between “<html>” and “</html>” tags, then between “<crazydiv>” and “</crazydiv>” tags, and finally the regex searches for three consecutive digits inside the result and returns “123”:
+The first search returns all characters between `<html>` and `</html>` tags, then between `<crazydiv>` and `</crazydiv>` tags, and finally the regex searches for three consecutive digits inside the result and returns “123”:

 ```G1ANT
 ♥html = <html><body>This is fake page With some spaces<crazydiv>`#$**&amp; and special ch`rs !09 <number>123</number>();</crazydiv> '|+</body></html>